 Elia does not dispose of reserve sharing for aFRR and the availability of non-contracted balancing energy bids for aFRR has not been sufficient to cover part of the required reserve capacity.
-Therefore, the volume of "aFRR balancing capacity is determined equal to the value of required aFRR reserve capacity needs, i.e. 145 MW.
+Therefore, the volume of "aFRR balancing capacity is determined equal to the value of required aFRR reserve capacity needs, specified in the LFC BOA.
 The daily procurement process and product requirements are specified in the T&C BSP aFRR.
 This contracted capacity will be available in up- and downward direction.